Back to basics

 page 2 of 4

-The star groups forming the images of the Star Signs are not all equal in size.
-Some constellations are larger than others.
-For example, the group of stars that make up Aries is significantly smaller than the collection of stars named Pisces.
-That is why in the course of the year we don’t see the Sun pass through twelve Star Signs of exactly 30 degrees each, but through a series of constellations of varying sizes.
+The star groups forming the images of the Star Signs are however not all equal in size.
+Some constellations are smaller others large.
+For example, the group of stars that make up the first collection Aries is significantly smaller than the last collection of stars named Pisces.
+That is why during the course of the year we don’t see the Sun pass through twelve Star Signs of exactly 30 degrees each, but through a series of constellations of varying sizes.

-In addition, due to internal movements within these star constellations, their sizes are constantly changing.
-Over the course of the centuries, some groups are getting smaller while others are expanding.
+In addition, due to slowly progressive internal movements within these star constellations, their sizes are constantly changing.
+Over the course of the centuries, some groups schrink while others are expanding.

 These internal movements also imply that the border stars of the Star Signs are changing position.
 This leaves the demarcation between adjacent Star Signs more and more open for discussion.